dheero/OBF.github.io/wiki/BOSC_Abstract_Submission.md

 want your abstract to be considered for.
 (All abstracts that are accepted for talks will also be offered optional poster spots.)

+If the registration fee would prevent you from attending BOSC, please let us know in the Comments box when submitting your abstract.
+We have a limited number of free and half-price spots for accepted speakers.

 ### \* \* \* Click [here](http://events.open-bio.org/BOSC2015/openconf.php) to submit your abstract! \* \* \*

 ### Abstract Formatting Requirements